 Automations

-Thanks to monday’s automation builder and Trello’s automation butler, managers can quickly get help with repetitive tasks.
+Thanks to monday’s automation builder and Trello’s automation Butler, managers can quickly get help with repetitive tasks.
 For example, you can have either platform send an email to a team member when a card’s status changes, automate cards to move from column to column when milestones are met and have recurring tasks populate themselves.
+You can also configure the frequency, assignees and due dates for cyclical projects.

 trello butler